Most notices have a 30-day deadline — act fast

 • Travel restrictions in extreme cases

 Every one of these consequences is preventable with a timely, well-drafted response.
-The marginal cost of professional engagement is small compared to the downside risk of getting it wrong.
-If you've received a notice, the right move is to act now, not later.
+The cost of professional engagement is small compared to the downside risk of getting it wrong.

 Timeline & Fees